-Doug Allen MPT, ATC, board certified orthopaedic specialist, explains that the talocrural joint, otherwise known as the ankle, is made up of the tibia, fibula and talus.
-The tibia and fibula are your lower leg bones and the talus bone is part of your rear foot that sits on top of your heel bone (calcaneous) and underneath the tibia and fibula.
+The talocrural joint, otherwise known as the ankle, is made up of the tibia, fibula and talus.
+The tibia and fibula are your lower leg bones and the talus bone is part of your rear foot that sits on top of your heel bone (calcaneus) and underneath the tibia and fibula.
 When it comes to Prescott’s injury, we don’t yet know which bone was fractured, or if there was also tissue damage.

 It may seem surprising to some that Prescott suffered his injury Sunday evening and was already home from surgery by Monday, approximately 24 hours after he was taken to the hospital.

 Now that Prescott is back home recovering, he’s restricted to minimal movement so his ankle can heal properly.
-“It’s very important to keep weight off of the ankle when we’re talking about a recovery like this,” says Doug Allen.
-The strict, limited mobility recovery process, and weight bearing restrictions, could be anywhere from four to six weeks, and once his care providers determine the fracture is healing correctly, Dak is likely to begin physical therapy for an additional amount of time.
+The strict, limited mobility recovery process could be anywhere from four to six weeks, and once his care providers determine the wound is healing correctly, Prescott is likely to begin physical therapy for an additional amount of time.

 In 2013, the National Athletic Trainers Association issued a position statement that ankle injuries should never be taken lightly and are too often mistreated or not treated at all.
 This can result in an ankle prone to problems, prolonged discomfort and possible re-injury, which can mean further reduced physical activity levels.

 And with an injury that never gets better, whether it's your ankle or another area, it can become easy to slip into the habits that of a sedentary lifestyle, which can then to further long-term health complications.